 I made up my own job

 I spent four years at various universities trying to ‘hone my craft’ as it were.
-Eventually, I settled in youth work, but I was made redundant at the start of the crisis.
+Eventually, I settled into youth work, but I was made redundant at the start of Covid.

-After I came home, I noticed there was a lot of negative feelings towards young people in my community, and I decided I was fed up of it.
+After I came home, I noticed there were a lot of negative feelings towards young people in my community, and I decided I was fed up of it.
 So, I designed a youth work project, made up a job title, and I convinced people I was offering a necessary service.
-I was offered a three-month contract with the opportunity to extend my plan out into the wider community network, and have been asked to write a research and policy paper next year as a direct result of my work.
+I was offered a three-month contract with the opportunity to extend my plan out into the wider community network and was asked to write a research and policy paper as a direct result of my work.

 You know you’ve got skills – it’s time to acknowledge them!
 Make a list of everything you’re great at.
 Now is not the time to be humble about what makes you a fantastic human being.